Home > Blog Posts > How to Check Your Credit Score Online & 6 Reasons to Whip Your Credit Score Into Shape

 |Weak/Below Average||0 – 549||0 – 299||0 – 509|

 So, how do you stack up?
 If you find yourself on the lower end of the scale, don’t panic.
 After all, the first step to fixing a problem is recognising that there is one.
-Even those with good scores still have room to improve, and the higher your credit score is, the more you’ll benefit from it.
+Even those with good scores still have room to improve.
+The higher your credit score is, the more you’ll benefit from it.

 How can I improve my credit score?

-Improving your credit score is all about starting and maintaining good financial habits.
-These include paying your bills on time, avoiding multiple loan or credit card applications, and making repayments on any outstanding loans or credit cards.
-It’s also a good idea to check your credit score regularly so you know how you’re progressing.
-Your free credit check might also give you some tips on how you can improve your situation.
+Improving your credit score is all about starting and maintaining sound financial habits.
+These include paying your bills on time, avoiding multiple loan or credit card applications.
+It also includes making repayments on any outstanding loans or credit cards.
+A good idea is to check your credit score regularly so you know how you’re progressing.

 For more information, why not have a look at our tips for repairing your credit score?
-It all starts with a simple search for “get credit score,” then you’ll be on the road to improvement.
-With your credit score looking healthier, you won’t have to go on any more online hunts for “want know credit score check free online.”
+With your credit score looking healthier, you’ll have more bargaining power should you ever need to apply for a loan.

 1. More negotiating power

-This one can encompass a variety of areas, but it’s worth saying up top because of how useful it can be.
 Having a better credit score means you can negotiate with far more influence than usual.
-Whether that be negotiating credit card terms or sorting out a bank loan, you suddenly have much more of a say.
-It’s kind of like haggling if you had powers of persuasion.
-Because you have a history of being financially responsible, you get to call the shots and demand better rates.
+Whether that be negotiating credit card terms or sorting out a bank loan, you typically have much more of a say.
+Because you have a history of being financially responsible, you’ll likely be able to secure yourself better rates.

-With this increased influence comes more confidence.
-If the bank that you usually deal with isn’t giving you the terms you’re after, having a top-notch credit score means you can walk away without hesitation and find a better deal elsewhere.
-You’re no longer at the beck and call of the banks.
-Feels good, doesn’t it?
+If the bank that you usually deal with isn’t giving you the terms you’re after, having a top-notch credit score means you’re in a better position to seek finance from other lenders.

 2. Job opportunities

 A credit check conducted by a possible future employer acts kind of in the same way as a reference.
-A referee is a contact you provide the employer with in order to verify your suitability for the job.
+Referees are a contact you provide the employer with to verify your suitability for the job.
 They want to hear that you’re as responsible and trustworthy as you say, and a credit check can provide similar insight.
 If they see evidence of past bankruptcies or frequently missed payments, they might consider you an unreliable and risky choice for the job.
 They might also worry that outside financial issues could jeopardise your work with them.

 Having a stellar credit score provides even further evidence of your credibility, and can give you an edge over other applicants.